 The second component of this day is, unfortunately, the tragic loss of life that we see, every year, in the workplace.

 For young workers, research shows that worker fatalities for this age group (under 14 – 24) make up 28% of the overall fatalities.
 This is the highest percentage of any age group, followed by 65 and over, with 23%.
 These statistics represent data from 2007-2016 and include those workers who; were fatality injured, whose injuries and fatalities resulted from workplace injury or exposure; and whose injuries occurred in Australian territories or territorial waters.

-Tragically, as at the 29th of March 2018, 28 Australian workers have lost their lives, due to workplace accident, injury or exposure.
-Preliminary data shows that 184 workers were killed in 2017, compared with 182 in 2016.
-Encouragingly, the 28 deaths so far in 2018 are down considerably compared to the same time period in 2017 – down 45% from 51.
+Tragically, as at the 15th of November 2021, 118 Australian workers have lost their lives due to workplace accident, injury or exposure.
+Preliminary data shows that 169 workers were killed in 2020.

 While this is a strong drop, there is still much to be done in order to reduce this loss of life and further protect Australian workers.
 We believe, as we’re sure everyone does, that even one life lost is one too many.

 No matter the age of the worker, or the industry they work in, everyone should be safe and protected at work – with the tools and knowledge to work safe, and a workplace that values its workers and proper safety procedures.
 It’s a shared responsibility and one that is of the utmost importance.